Tamannaah Shocks Everyone By Walking Out Of This Movie?

 What Is The Reason?

 Reports have also come up regarding the reason why Tamannaah decided to walk out of this movie.
-According to the report, the actress who was supposed to take part in the first schedule opted out of the movie since she felt that there were differences between the story narrated to her and the script of the movie on sets.
+According to the report, the actress who was supposed to take part in the first schedule opted out of the movie since she felt that there were differences between the story narrated to her and the script of the movie on the sets.

 Other Projects

-Well, these reports have come out as a shocker to her fans.
+Well, these reports have come as a shocker to her fans.
 However, no official confirmation has come out from the team yet.
-Meanwhile, she will be next seen in the film Sye Raa, in which she essays an important role.
-The actress also has That's Mahalakshi, which is the Telugu remake of the movie Queen.
+Meanwhile, she will be next seen in Sye Raa, in which she essays an important role.
+The actress also has That's Mahalakshmi, which is the Telugu remake of the Hindi movie Queen.

 (Source: Cinejosh)